aluro2/Turdus-Dichromatism/Manuscript/turdus-dichromatism-ABL.md

  Further, we determined that sympatric _Turdus_ species have distinguishable plumage colouration differences from one another when measuring plumage appearance from the avian visual perspective (Fig. S1).
-Therefore, plumage sexual dichromatism may have evolved to facilitate species and mate recognition in species breeding under greater sympatry with other true thrushes.
-However, we cannot directly determine here if plumage sexual dimorphism in sympatric _Turdus_ species is the result of reproductive character displacement.
-Namely, we do not know if past changes in species' plumage sexual dimorphism occurred before or during periods of sympatry with other _Turdus_ species.
+Divergent plumage colouration within sexes between closely-related species indicates that plumage sexual dichromatism may have evolved to facilitate species and mate recognition in _Turdus_ species breeding under higher sympatry with other true thrushes.
+However, we cannot directly determine if the plumage sexual dimorphism in sympatric _Turdus_ species is the result of reproductive character displacement.
+We do not know if past changes in species' plumage sexual dimorphism occurred before or during periods of sympatry with other _Turdus_ species.
- Regardless, present-day plumage sexual dimorphism and perceivable differences in plumage colouration between sympatric species likely reduces the challenge of finding compatible mates.
+ Regardless, present-day plumage sexual dimorphism and perceivable differences in plumage colouration between sympatric species likely reduces the challenge of finding compatible mates by signaling an individual's sex, breeding status, and species.
+For example, the four species _Turdus_ hybrid zone in north-central Asia [@mccarthy2006] is a particularly striking example where repoductive character displacement has likely occurred.
+All four species exhibit strong plumage sexual dimorphism (Figure S2).
+Comparing within sexes between sister species pairs of _T.ruficollis_ and _T.atrogularis_, and _T.naumanni_ and _T.eunomus_ [@nylander2008], plumage patterns of the species pairs are nearly identical except for a divergence in colour. _T.ruficollis_ and _T.atrogularis_ share similar facial and throat colouring patterns, with the main difference being red colouration in _T.ruficollis_ in opposition to the black colouration of _T.atrogularis_.
+In the second species pair, _T.naumanni_ has red ventral plumage colouration and _T.eunomus_ has black ventral plumage colouration.

  Previous studies have found that closely-related sympatric species tend to have more similar plumage appearance than expected if plumage colouration patterns had evolved to facilitate species recognition via reproductive character displacement [@simpson2021;@miller2019].
 The potential lack